Payment Guides

 What Chargeback Management Tools Should the Processor Offer?

 The processor should offer chargeback management tools that include real-time alerts, automated representment, and proactive dispute resolution.
 According to Chargeflow, global chargeback rates rose by approximately 8% in 2024, with dispute rates in some sectors spiking by 78% year-over-year.
 For peptide merchants already operating under heightened scrutiny, these numbers make prevention tools essential.
-Key chargeback tools to require from a processor include:

 • Real-time chargeback alerts that notify merchants before disputes escalate to card networks.